ALatentPlace/ComfyUI_yanc/README.md

 | blend_mode | Used to blend over batched images.
 Switched to "off" the node will create noise for every batched image sent in. |
 | blend_rate | The blend intensity of batched images.
 Only works in combination with the blend_mode.
 Batched images are blended one after the other, so first image 2 on image 1, then image 3 on the result of the first blending (and so on). |

+**Normal Map Lighting**: When providing a diffuse map, a normal map and a specular map you can change the lighting of an image.
+Tutorial available on my YouTube channel.

 ### Text

 **Text**: A simple multiline text node.